ElcoLuijendijk/beo/readme.md

 Apart from esys-escript Beo requires the Python modules [Numpy](http://www.numpy.org/), [Pandas](https://pandas.pydata.org/), [Scipy](http://scipy.org/scipylib/index.html) and [Matplotlib](http://matplotlib.org/downloads.html).

-An easy way to get a working version of python and these modules is to install a full Python environment like [Anaconda](https://www.anaconda.com/), [Canopy](https://www.enthought.com/products/canopy) or [pythonxy](https://code.google.com/p/pythonxy/wiki/Welcome).

 Note that Beo includes an option to calculate apatite (U-Th)/He ages using the RDAAM model ([Flowers et al. 2009](https://www.sciencedirect.com/science/article/abs/pii/S001670370900043X)).
 The implementation of the RDAAM model uses a piece of Fortran code to speed up the model.
 To enable the RDAAM model you first need to compile the Fortran code using f2py, which is normally included with Numpy.
 See this [link](https://docs.scipy.org/doc/numpy/f2py/) for more information on f2py.
 To install the Fortran RDAAM module, navigate to the subdirectory lib and run the following command:

 ``f2py -c calculate_reduced_AFT_lengths.f90 -m calculate_reduced_AFT_lengths``